SamiHaque2607/PortfolioProjects/R Markdowns/R Markdown For Employee’s Performance for HR Analytics.md

 library(ggthemes)
 ```

-In the provided R code, four packages were utilized for different purposes.
-The **readxl** package enabled the reading of data from an Excel file into R, allowing the manipulation of the data as data frames for subsequent analysis.
+In this R code, I utilised four essential packages for distinct purposes.
+The **readxl** package enabled the import of data from Excel into R, transforming it into data frames for subsequent analysis.

-Utilizing the  **ggplot2** package, bar plots were generated, visualizing the relationships between color-band combinations and their corresponding frequencies for different snail categories in a customizable and visually appealing manner.
+With the **ggplot2** package, I crafted visually engaging bar plots to illustrate the relationships between colour-band combinations and frequencies within different snail categories.

-I also utilized the **dplyr** package to efficiently manipulate and summarize the data before creating the bar plots.
-The **dplyr** package is a powerful tool for data wrangling and transformation in R. With its intuitive and expressive syntax, **dplyr** allows for seamless data manipulation, making it easier to filter, arrange, group, and summarize data for visualization.
+Efficient data manipulation and summarisation were achieved through the versatile **dplyr** package, known for its intuitive syntax, making tasks like filtering, arranging, grouping, and summarising data seamless.

-In addition, I utilized the **ggthemes** package to further enhance the visual aesthetics of the bar plots.
-The **ggthemes** package provides a collection of custom themes and color palettes for **ggplot2**, allowing for even more visually appealing and professional-looking visualizations.
+Additionally, I incorporated the **ggthemes** package to elevate the visual aesthetics of the bar plots.
+It provides custom themes and colour palettes tailored for **ggplot2**, enhancing the overall professionalism of the visualisations.

 ## Importing Data